6 DIFFERENT WAYS TO BIND A DOCUMENT

 Thermal Binding

 Thermal binding is a quick and easy way to bind a document, without the need for punching holes.
 Once the document has been printed, the pages are stacked on top of one another and a strip of glue is applied to the spine.
 A fabric strip is then applied onto the glue and the whole document is then inserted into a special machine that melts the glue and allows the pages to bind together.
-You can choose from a range of colour options for the fabric strip.

 This method is ideal for binding documents from A5 up to A3 size.